- Education and Science

 This is my favorite radar site as you can zoom in and it literally gets to your street.
 It even has the option of putting in your street address, but it's faster just to use the mouse and zoom.
 Updated usually within a 10 minute span.

 Wunderground is awesome because it tells you doppler radar detected storms and gives you a table of icons that explains what city has what coming.
-Example: Austin, TX has a tornado coming or forming, so it says Austin, TX and has a little purple triangle next to Austin, Tx and the table tells you what the purple triangle means, which is a tornado.
+Example: Austin, TX has a tornado coming or forming, so it says Austin, TX and has a little purple triangle next to it and the table tells you what the purple triangle means, which is a tornado.
 Different icons mean different things.
-There is a mesoscyclone icon, hail, wind, etc. Great site, easy to understand.
+There is a mesoscyclone icon, hail, wind, etc. This is a great site, easy to understand and navigate.

 2. Spc Noaa